mlflow/mlflow/.github/ISSUE_TEMPLATE/feature_request_template.md

 * Have user impact & value that justifies the maintenance burden of supporting the feature moving forwards.
 The [JQuery contributor guide](https://contribute.jquery.org/open-source/#contributing-something-new) has an excellent discussion on this.

 ### Motivation
 What is the use case in mind?
 Why is it valuable to support, and why is it currently difficult or impossible to achieve?
-Could the desired functionality alternatively be implemented as a third-party package using MLflow public APIs?
+Could the desired functionality alternatively be implemented as a third-party plugin using MLflow public APIs?
+Could the functionality be implemented as an [MLflow plugin](http://mlflow.org/docs/latest/plugins.html)?

 ### Proposed Changes
 For user-facing changes, what APIs are you proposing to add or modify?
 For internal changes, what code paths will need to be modified?